jshawl/trivia_game/README.md

 Pseudocode
 `start`
 - What is your name?
-  - `Sean`
+  - `Name`
-- Nice to meet you, `Sean`.
-Please choose a topic.**(Science, Arts, Programming)**
+- Nice to meet you, `Name`.
+Please choose a subject.**(Science, Arts, Programming)**

     - `Subject`
+        -  Display randomized questions
-        -  Display questions, prompt user to enter choose an answer(true/false or multiple choice), by clicking the radiobutton next to the answers. randomized questions **(T/F)**
+        - prompt user to enter choose an answer(true/false or multiple choice), by clicking the radio-button next to the answers.
+         **(T/F)**

             - `Answer`
                 - check if users choice is equal to preloaded answer.
-                - Display next question and show the stats for the questions user have answered;
+                - Display next question and show/update counter;
-                no of questions answered, numbers answered correctly, numbers missed, question counter
+                no of questions answered, numbers answered correctly, numbers missed, number of remaining question(s)
-                - End session when preset number of questions have been answered.
+                - Stop questions when preset number of questions have been answered.

+                  `Feedback`
+                    If all answers are correct, give player $5 Amazon gift card

+                    else if number of correct answer is more than 50% ...

+                    else encourage the user to play again

-                - user can replay game or select other topic **(Replay, Change Subject, Quit)**
+                - user can Play game or select other topic **(Play, Change Subject, Quit)**

-                    - `Replay`
+                    - `Play`
-                    Take user back to `Answer`
+                    Take user back to `start`

                     - `Change Topic`
                         - take user to `topic`

                     - `Quit`
-                      - end session and redirect to `start`
+                      - end session and redirect to `start` and prompt to enter player-name.